 Women and girls are deeply affected by misogynistic behaviors and attitudes prevalent in societies around the globe.
 The impacts are often internalized, creating barriers that diminish and even silence their voices.
 Urgent problems facing communities, including the impacts of climate change, rapid urbanization, access to safe drinking water and sanitation, food deserts and other deficiencies are also opportunities for creative responses from the change-makers of the future.
 Inspired by the broad impacts of women like Jane Jacobs, Wangari Maathai, and recently, Malala Yousafzai, girls and young women have both new role models and new narratives to help them navigate through inequalities and push for creative expression.
 This program will provide skills and tools that both inform action and support their developing voices.

 The Jane Jacobs Fellow works with the Center for the Living City and is seeking to engage the Girl Scouts of the USA, the World Association of Girl Guides and Girl Scouts (WAGGGS) and other worldwide organizations to identify, create and disseminate resources to implement the Observe! patch globally.

-This fellowship will build upon a successful pilot project with the Girl Scouts of Utah during spring of 2016 in Salt Lake City, Utah.
+This fellowship builds upon a successful pilot project with the Girl Scouts of Utah during spring of 2016 in Salt Lake City, Utah.
 The project focused on Jacobs’ groundbreaking work about the importance of observation.
 Beginning with the reading of Glenna Lang’s book, Genius of Common Sense: Jane Jacobs and the Story of the Death and Life of Great American Cities, the girls came to understand the importance of Jacobs’ voice in our evolving understanding of cities.
 Lang’s book both describes Jacobs’ young life in Scranton, Pa., where she was herself a Girl Scout, and opens a window on Jacobs’ bold voice as she worked to understand the ways cities work.